 A family council is a system that encourages family involvement and communications.
 It allows for a regular meeting where family members can voice their opinions and plan for the future in a structured way.
 Ultimately a more organized and strengthened family will emerge.
 Children gain a better understanding of the opportunities in the business, learn about managing resources, and inherit values and traditions.
 Conflicts can be discussed and settled.

+Topics brought to family councils can include: rules for joining the business, treatment of family members working and not working in the business, role of in-laws, evaluations and pay scales, stock ownership, ways to provide financial security for the senior generation, training and development of the junior generation, image in the community, philanthropy, opportunities for new businesses, and diverse interests among family members.
 These family meetings evolve and change as the business evolves.
 A business in the first generation usually only involves a nuclear family, whereas a business in the second generation with a sibling team faces additional issues of family harmony, equal treatment, and the involvement of multiple children in the business.
 A family business in its third generation or beyond may include cousins, in-laws, and family members not working in the business.
 Issues in this case become much more complicated and may include commitment, traditions, community image, and resource allocation.

 Family businesses typically evolve through three stages, and the type of leadership required at each stage is different.
 In the entrepreneurial stage, the business is designed around the founder or leader.
 It is driven by personal and family goals and depends on the leader's intuitive direction.
 Eventually the business evolves to the managerial stage, where it is more organized but still like a family.
 The firm begins to require outside expertise and financial discipline.
 Structure and accountability are established.
 Tension can arise as family members begin to lose some of their freedom from structure, but they recognize that a lack of structure is causing frustration, too.
 Finally the firm enters the professional stage, where it is driven by what is best for the business.
 More goal-setting and market-driven strategic planning takes place.
 In determining who will be the next leader of the family-owned business, it is necessary to recognize what stage the business is in and select the leader with the most appropriate strengths and characteristics.